Skip to main content

 The project achievements will be evaluated on the outcomes completed.
 The funding scheme would allow putting focus on the outputs rather than the inputs, thereby placing emphasis on the quality and level of achievement of measurable objectives.

-More details are described in the model Grant Agreement available in the Funding and Tender Opportunities Portal (FTOP).
+More details are described in the model Grant Agreement available in the EU Funding & Tenders Portal.

 Tagged in: Youth